neuroethology/BKinD/README.md

 ## Your own dataset
 Please follow the instructions below if you would like to train B-KinD on your own video dataset!
+Note that the code currently does *not* support: tracking for multiple agents with similar appearance, videos with a lot of background motion, and/or videos with a lot of occlusion or self-occlusion.

 1. Extract frames and put all the frames in the "data/custom_dataset" directory
 2. Directory structure should follow the format below: